experiongithub/gx-taxi-data-validation-demo/README.md

 Current implementation validates:
 - `pickup_date` is not null
 - `passenger_count` is between 0 and 6

-## Contributing
-Feel free to extend the validation rules or improve the implementation.

-## Further Reading
-For a detailed walkthrough and additional insights, check out the accompanying blog post: ["Data Validation Framework using Great Expectations (GX Core): Ensuring Data Quality at Scale"](#) (link coming soon)

 ## Credits and Acknowledgments
 This implementation is entirely based on [Great Expectations](https://greatexpectations.io/), a remarkable open-source framework created by the talented team at Great Expectations.
 We are deeply grateful to: